TranNhatTan14/Obsidian/Knowledge/Machine Learning/Machine Learning Engineer DataCamp.md

 # MLOps Concepts

-Discover how MLOps can take machine learning models from local notebooks to functioning models in production that generate real business value.
+- How MLOps can take machine learning from local notebooks to functioning model in production that generate real business value.

 # End-to-end Machine Learning

-Dive into the world of machine learning and discover how to design, train, and deploy end-to-end models.
+- How to design, train, and deploy end-to-end models

 # Developing ML Models for Production